Trusted by families across the U.S. and around the world.

 Families often feel overwhelmed and pressured by aggressive sales tactics

-Growing awareness of these problems has led several states to pass disclosure requirements:
+Growing awareness of these problems has led to landmark legislation.
+Texas is leading the charge with the strongest disclosure requirements in the nation.

-If you want to avoid the referral agency trap, you have three main options—each with trade-offs.
+If you want to avoid the referral agency trap, you have five main options—each with trade-offs.
+These are truly neutral: they don't take commissions from facilities.

 1